What Is a Shopper Profile: 8 Types of Shoppers

 The Browser’s Needs

-Typically, the browsing customer is motivated to make a purchase based on an experience or a connection.
+Typically, the browsing customer is motivated to make a purchase based on an experience or an emotional connection.
 For example, a browser might come across a candle with a smell that reminds them of their childhood.
 Or, they might talk with a sales associate for an hour about a fancy cheese and then buy it because they know its history and have formed an attachment.

 Browsing shoppers are especially common in gift and souvenir shops, boutiques and apparel stores, bookshops, and any kind of hobby shop.
 They also might just be killing time.
 Consider how you can foster an emotional or special experience in your store without interrupting your browsing shoppers.